-Data are presented on the rates of notified sexually transmissible infections for chlamydia, gonorrhoea and syphilis, for Aboriginal and Torres Strait Islander people compared with other Australians using data from the National Notifiable Disease Surveillance System.
-Data for other STIs that are notifiable (donovanosis, hepatitis B and hepatitis C) are not presented due to poor coverage of Indigenous notifications for these diseases in Queensland.
+Data are presented on the rates of notified sexually transmissible infections for chlamydia, gonorrhoea, syphilis, hepatitis C and hepatitis B for Aboriginal and Torres Strait Islander people compared with other Australians using data from the National Notifiable Disease Surveillance System.
+Data for other STIs that are notifiable (donovanosis) are not presented due to poor coverage of Indigenous notifications for these diseases in South Australia.

+No data is included for South Australia on HIV/AIDS notification rates due to the small number of cases.
-- Between 2009 and 2011, there were 54,559 notifications of chlamydia, 1,441 notifications of syphilis and 6,605 notifications of gonorrhoea in Queensland, of which 16%, 33% and 38% were for Indigenous people, respectively. - Notification rates for chlamydia and gonorrhoea were highest among Indigenous people aged 15-24 and notification rates for syphilis were highest among those aged 55-64 (Figures 1.12.1a, 1.12.1b, 1.12.1c). - Notification rates in Queensland for gonorrhoea and syphilis were generally higher among Indigenous people than among other people for all age groups.
-The greatest disparity was observed in the 0-14 year age group for chlamydia, gonorrhoea and syphilis, where rates for Indigenous children were 15, 32 and 71 times the rate of other children, respectively (Figures 1.12.1a, 1.12.1b, 1.12.1c).

-- After adjusting for differences in age structure, notification rates for chlamydia among Indigenous people in Queensland were 4 times as high as for other people, notification rates for syphilis were 17 times as high and notification rates for gonorrhoea were 13 times as high (Figure 1.12.2). - Notification rates for chlamydia were higher among Indigenous people in Queensland than in Victoria, Queensland, Western Australia, South Australia, Tasmania and the Northern Territory combined (Figure 1.12.2). - Notification rates for syphilis were higher among Indigenous people in Queensland than in New South Wales, Victoria, Queensland, Western Australia, South Australia, Tasmania, the Australian Capital Territory and the Northern Territory combined (Figure 1.12.2). - Notification rates for gonorrhoea were lower among Indigenous people in Queensland than in Victoria, Queensland, Western Australia, South Australia, Tasmania, the Australian Capital Territory and the Northern Territory combined (Figure 1.12.2).
+- Between 2009 and 2011 in South Australia, there were 13,214 notifications of chlamydia, 130 notifications of syphilis ,1,281 notifications of gonorrhoea, 1,543 notifications of hepatitis C and 1,300 notifications of hepatitis B, of which 6%, 21% 48%, 10% and 6% were for Indigenous people, respectively. - Notification rates for chlamydia were highest among Indigenous people aged 15-24, for gonorrhoea among those aged 25-34, for syphilis among those aged 55-64, for hepatitis C and hepatitis B among those aged 35-44 (Figures 1.12.1a, 1.12.1b). - Notification rates in South Australia for chlamydia, gonorrhoea, syphilis and hepatitis C were generally higher among Indigenous people than among other people for all agegroups.
+The greatest disparity was observed in the 35-44 age group for chlamydia, the 0-14 age group for gonorrhoea, the 55-64 age group for syphilis and the 35-44 age group for hepatitis C (Figures 1.12.1a, 1.12.1b). - After adjusting for differences in age structure, notification rates for chlamydia among Indigenous people in South Australia were 3 times higher than for other people, 18 times higher for syphilis, 40 times higher for gonorrhoea, 7 times higher for hepatitis C and 4 times higher for hepatitis B (Figure 1.12.2). - Notification rates for chlamydia, syphilis and gonorrhoea were lower among Indigenous people in South Australia than in Victoria, Queensland, Western Australia, South Australia, Tasmania, the Australian Capital Territory and the Northern Territory combined with adequate coverage of Indigenous notifications, while the reverse was true for hepatitis C and hepatitis B (Figure 1.12.2). - From 1994-96 to 2009-11 in South Australia, there was no significant change in notification rates for Indigenous people for gonorrhoea or chlamydia.
+Over the same period there were significant increases in notification rates for other people for both gonorrhoea and chlamydia (average yearly increase of around 0.7 notifications per 100,000 for gonorrhoea and 14 notifications per 100,000 for chlamydia) (Figures 1.12.3 and 1.12.4). - For Western Australia, South Australia and the Northern Territory combined, from 1994-96 to 2009-11, there was a significant increase in notification rates for Indigenous

+- people for gonorrhoea (average yearly increase of around 28 notifications per 100,000) and no significant change for other people, leading to a significant increase in the gap (rate difference) (Figure 1.12.3). - For Western Australia, South Australia and the Northern Territory combined, from 1994-96 to 2009-11, there were significant increases in notification rates for Indigenous and other people for chlamydia (average yearly increase of around 64 notifications per 100,000 for Indigenous people and 20 notifications per 100,000 for other people) (Figure 1.12.4).

-Figure 1.12.1a: Age-specific notification rates for chlamydia, by Indigenous status, Queensland, 2009-2011
+Figure 1.12.1a: Age-specific notification rates for chlamydia and gonorrhoea, by Indigenous status, South Australia, 2009-2011

-Figure 1.12.1b: Age-specific notification rates for gonorrhoea, by Indigenous status, Queensland, 2009-2011
+Figure 1.12.1c: Age-specific notification rates for hepatitis B and hepatitis C, by Indigenous status, South Australia, 2009-2011